wolfgangj/bone-lisp/README.md

 Since Bone Lisp allows some side-effects (like I/O), we mostly speak about using subroutines in our code.
 Usually, we abbreviate "subroutine" as "sub", like it is done in modern BASIC dialects.

-To the usual syntactic sugar (like `'x` for quoting) we only add a shortcut for anonymous subs with a single expression in the body:
+To the usual syntactic sugar (like `'x` for quoting) we only add a shortcut for subs with a single expression in the body:

     | a b c (foo)   ; => (lambda (a b c) (foo))